mihikjw/jobengine/README.md

 3. ```make```

 ## Configuration
 In the current version (0.0.1), all queue configuration is handled in a YAML config file.
 The default for this (and is generated if no config is supplied) is ```/jobengine/config.yml```, without any queues configured.
 The config file is used to define variables for the application including version, api port, job_keep_minutes, job_timeout_minutes and the queues.
-Please note that the config is king - if the queue configuration is changed, or a queue deleted, this is reflected in the database and this data is permenantly lost.
+Please note that the config is king - if the queue configuration is changed, or a queue deleted, this is reflected in the database and this data is permanently lost.
 Example config:

 ``` yaml
 version: 1